 The Goals Survey closed for comment on December 17, 2021.
-The averages of
+The averages of responses across the six goal categories are:

-- "The goals are just right" - 66%
+- "The goals are just right" 66%

-- "The goals are too broad"
+- "The goals are too broad" 30%

-30%

-- "The goals are too specific" - 4%
+- "The goals are too specific" 4%

 This section provides recommendations to help guide growth and development in the areas of mobility, land use/ zoning, development, housing, and placemaking/placekeeping.